-2) Double Your Main Crops in Most Beds
+2) Double Your Crops in Most Beds

 Succession planting is when you plant one crop after another in the same year.
 It’s pretty easy to grow two crops in one year in most of your garden beds.
 To see photos of examples, go to Photos of Gardens.

 When you are planning multiple crops, it is very important to make sure that each crop has enough time to mature.
-Allow extra time for your fall crops to mature in the shorter daylight hours of autumn, and double-check the days to maturity for both crops.
+Allow extra time (1-2 weeks) for your fall crops to mature in the shorter daylight hours of autumn, and double-check the days to maturity for both crops.

 While succession planting is growing one crop after another, interplanting involves growing small, fast-growing crops (often lettuce, spinach, baby turnips, etc) in between larger, slower-growing crops (like peppers, broccoli, tomatoes, squash, etc).

-Always use the tall indeterminate tomato plants on trellises, not the bushy determinate varieties.
+Always use the vining indeterminate tomato plants on trellises, not the bushy determinate varieties.
 When growing melons or small watermelons on trellises, always support the growing melons with slings – you can use old nylons, mesh onion bags, or other flexible material.
 Smaller winter squash, like butternut, won’t need any extra support at all.

-It will take practice to learn how to garden well in your particular climate and soil.
+It will take practice to learn how to use these methods in your particular climate and soil.
 As you become more experienced, you will be able to combine many of these methods (and more!) to maximize your garden harvest.

 If you’d like to learn more about spacing your vegetables, see: